jabarihunt/manevia/README.md

  1. Clone this repository into your working directory | `git clone https://github.com/jabarihunt/manevia.git .`
  2. Copy _.env.example_ to _.env_ | `cp .env.example .env`
  3. Open the .env file and edit your docker app and tag names if you so choose.
 You can also change the port number that docker will use for your application.
- 4. If using the default model builder, add the following to your .env file (with your credentials):
+ 4. _OPTIONAL:_ If using the default model builder, add the following to your .env file (with your credentials):
      ```
     # MYSQL
     MYSQL_HOST="your.db.host.name"